-DHS/FEMA and SBA attest that the quality of the specific records to be used in this matching program is assessed to be at least 99% accurate.
+In accordance with Privacy Act's subsection 552a(o)(1)(J), DHS/FEMA and SBA have assessed the accuracy of the records that will be used in this matching program, and can attest that the quality of the specific records to be used in this matching program is assessed to be at least 99% accurate.
 The possibility of any erroneous match is extremely small.

-In order to apply for DHS/FEMA assistance online via the DAC portal, an applicant's name, address, SSN, and date of birth are sent to a commercial database provider to perform identity verification.
+In order to apply for DHS/FEMA assistance online via the Disaster Assistance Center (DAC) portal, an applicant's name, address, SSN, and date of birth are sent to a commercial database provider to perform identity verification.
 The identity verification ensures that a person exists with the provided credentials.
-In the rare instances where the applicant's identity is not verified online or the applicant chooses, the applicants must call one of the DHS/FEMA call centers to complete the registrations.
-The identity verification process is performed again.
+In the rare instances where the applicant's identity is not verified online, the applicants must call one of the DHS/FEMA call centers to complete the registrations.
+The identity verification process will then be performed again.
+The applicant may also choose to complete identity verification by calling the DHS/FEMA call centers instead.